• ARTIS icono biplane system enables wide variety of neuroradiology and abdominal imaging procedures

 ARTIS icono floor

 The ARTIS icono floor is a flexible, multi-axis floor system created for a wide range of disciplines, particularly vascular, interventional cardiology, surgical, and interventional oncology.
-With ceiling-like flexibility and a footprint of just 25 sq. m., it provides 2D coverage of patients up to 2.10 m without repositioning, as well as lateral coverage of 1.90 m., which is ideal for radial access.
+With ceiling-like flexibility and a footprint of just 269 sq. ft., it provides coverage of patients up to 6 ft.
+8 inches without repositioning, as well as lateral coverage of 6.23 ft., which is ideal for radial access.
 With its additional axis, the ARTIS icono floor can achieve virtually the same angles as a ceiling-mounted system and free space for anesthesia carts, echocardiography systems, and patient monitors without the cost of a ceiling-mounted unit.

-“The ARTIS icono family of angiography systems will have a significant impact on healthcare delivery,” said Richard Newman, Business Manager, Advanced Therapies, Siemens Healthineers, Canada.
-“The ARTIS icono family sets new standards for image quality and optimized workflow in minimally invasive procedures and as more hospitals introduce comprehensive stroke services to treat more patients who are eligible for thrombectomies, the ARTIS icono biplane raises the bar in consistent 3D image quality for whole-brain imaging.”
+“The ARTIS icono family of angiography systems will have nothing short of a revolutionary impact on our customers and on the delivery of healthcare in general, by setting new standards for image quality and optimized workflow in minimally invasive procedures,” says Lara Barghout, Senior Vice President and Head of Advanced Therapies, Siemens Healthineers North America.
+“And as more hospitals introduce comprehensive stroke services to treat more patients who are eligible for thrombectomies, the ARTIS icono biplane raises the bar in consistent 3D image quality for whole-brain imaging.”